ros-workshop/course/README.md

    * *Debian Package:* A Debian/Ubuntu package is a `.deb` file that allows for applications or libraries to be distributed via the `apt` package management system.
 Packaging allows automated installation, upgrading, configuring, and removing computer programs for Debian/Ubuntu in a consistent manner.
 One or more Debian packages can be built from a single source package.
 A single Debian package can contain multiple ROS packages.
 Debian Policy requires that each `.deb` file is built with a particular structure and format but there are many methods of arriving at these files.
 </details>

-## Tips for the Advanced Tutorials
-Rememeber these tips for the upcoming advanced tutorials!
+### Tips
-* Every you open a new terminal window remember to run source devel/setup.bash from the workspace/src directory
+* Whenever you open a new terminal window remember to run source devel/setup.bash from the workspace/src directory
 * After you have changed a file within a package you need to run a catkin_make from the workspace/src directory
 * Not all packages can be installed with sudo apt-get install as they might not have a rosdep key!
 If this is the case, clone the package manually and build within your workspace
 * --force-discover can be used if rosrun does not find your package

-# Materials for this workshop

-### Catkin workspace setup

-* For this week, we'll build a single Catkin workspace called ```workshop_ws``` from scratch.
+# Part 2: ROS Applications

+During these application topics, you will incrementally build a `catkin` workspace called ```workshop_ws```.
 Each day will build on the previous, so make sure you end each day with a working solution!

+## Catkin Workspace Setup

-<details><summary>Try figure this out yourself first, otherwise, click here to for answer!</summary>
+<details><summary>Try to figure out how to create a `catkin` workspace yourself, otherwise, click here to for answer!</summary>

 ```sh
 mkdir -p ~/workshop_ws/src  # Creates a workspace directory names workshop_ws.